polgocotano/SQL_Data_Analysis/README.md

 - **Postgres** - the chosen database management system, ideal for handling job posting data.
 - **Visual Studio Code** - code editor for executing SQL queries.
 - **Github / Git** - for version control and for sharing the SQL queries and analysis online.
+- **Google Sheets** - web-based spreadsheet to visual insights through the use of graphs.

 # The Analysis
 Each query for this project aimed at investigating specific aspects of the Data Analyst job market.
 Here's how the following questions were approached: